The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Applications: indeterminacy and asset price bubbles

 \end{ex}

-We now consider the case where the fiat money may have the strictly positive price $p_t>0$.
-Let us focus on the case where there is only the fiat money.\footnote{See also \cite{weil90} for a detailed analysis of fiat money in a stochastic OLG model.}
+We now consider a case where the fiat money may have the strictly positive price (that is, $p_t>0$ $\forall t$).\footnote{See also \cite{weil90} for a detailed analysis of fiat money in a stochastic OLG model.}